Rate of Return: Average Isn’t Real

 Interpreting the Historical Data

 Crestmont Research has focused on observation-based historical data, rather than prediction-oriented future recommendations.
 So, rather than fortune-telling, they study and analyze the trends of the past.
-But the value is far greater than impressive number-crunching.
-These conclusions of substance and fact increase your understanding and help you make rational real-world decisions.

 You’ll notice that when you start in a downturn timeframe, it’s difficult to recover, no matter how long you stay invested.
 For example, if you started in 1964, and pulled out in 1984, your overall returns were about -1%, with relatively no chance to have pulled above a 3% real return, no matter how long you stayed invested after that.